 The Benefits of DIM

-DIM has shown to have a number of health benefits including supporting a healthy menopausal transition, promoting hormonal balance in those with polycystic ovarian syndrome (PCOS), supporting healing of acne lesions.
-Research also shows promising anti-tumor activity.
+DIM has shown to have a number of health benefits.
+DIM benefits include supporting a healthy menopausal transition, promoting hormonal balance in those with polycystic ovarian syndrome (PCOS).
+Women with PCOS often have hormonal imbalances that cause hirsutism (unwanted hair growth on the face and body) and acne.
+Research also shows promising anti-tumor activity of DIM.1

 DIM for Acne

 There are many acne products on the market, from creams to facial scrubs, toners to acne soaps.
-The difference with DIM is that it supports the healing of acne from the inside.
+The difference with DIM is that it supports clearer skin from the inside.